 What is Bourbon Vanilla Extract?

-There is a lot of confusion over this name, historically Bourbon Vanilla extract contained extract made from Madagascar bourbon vanilla beans, specifically from the Ile Bourbon, or what is now called the island of Réunion.
+There is a lot of confusion over this name.
+Bourbon Vanilla extract is made from Madagascar bourbon vanilla beans, specifically from the Ile Bourbon, now called the island of Réunion.
 Most assumed that the vanilla was made with Bourbon Whiskey, but that was not exactly the case.

-Current day Bourbon Vanilla can be made with any alcohol, as long as it it also made with Madagascar bourbon vanilla beans.
+Current-day Bourbon Vanilla can be made with any alcohol, as long as it is also made with Madagascar bourbon vanilla beans.
+Store-bought varieties use a colorless, flavorless alcohol such as vodka; it’s less expensive and works beautifully (see my post on Homemade Vanilla Extract using Vodka).

-Today we are using real bourbon whiskey in this homemade bourbon vanilla extract recipe, along with Madagascar vanilla beans.
+Today, we are using real bourbon whiskey in this homemade bourbon vanilla extract recipe, along with Madagascar vanilla beans.
+Bourbon Vanilla Extract has become my new personal favorite, since bourbon has a rich, smooth caramel essence on its own, when infused with vanilla beans, it offers a sumptuous, well-rounded flavor.

 - While it isn’t always necessary, I recommend sterilizing your bottles or jars before using them.
-This can be done by boiling them in a stock-pot of water for 10 minutes, then carefully remove them to a clean towel to dry completely.
+You can do this by boiling them in a stockpot of water for 10 minutes, then carefully removing them to a clean towel to dry completely.
+Or run them through the dishwasher and make sure completely dry before filling.

 - A small funnel.

 - Patience!
-You need a minimum of 4 weeks for good results, 12-16 weeks is better, 6 months best, however, one year is ultimate!
+You need a minimum of 4 weeks for ok results; 12-16 weeks is better, and 6 months is best; however, one year is Ultimate!
 Besides, the longer it “brews” the darker, richer and more full-bodied it will become!
+Tuck it away in a dark pantry and forget about it for awhile, other than giving it an occasional gentle shake!

 How To Make Homemade Bourbon Vanilla Extract